 Purchasing Details: Purchased a 3.5 gram container for $21.00 CAD at the SQDC in Montreal, QC.

-The colors on this Temple strain are really appealing; you got the dark green nugs with a mix of dark purple, navy blue and a little bit of light green, there are dark orange pistil hairs and the nugs are covered with white trichomes.
-What knocked the score down a little was the size of the buds, however this is more of a preference, they were all quite small.
-Now the size is one thing, but the dryness was ridiculous and there should not be ANY weed on the shelves that has been packed almost ONE YEAR AGO.
-This is really mind-baffling to me, the flower was powder dry.
+The colors on this Temple strain are really appealing; you got the dark green nugs with a mix of dark purple, navy blue, and a little bit of light green, there are dark orange pistils, and nugs are covered with white trichomes.
+What knocked the score down was the buds’ size; however, this is more of a preference; they were all quite small.
+Now the size is one thing, but the dryness was ridiculous, and there should not be ANY weed on the shelves that has been packed almost ONE YEAR AGO.
+This is really mind-baffling to me; the flower was powder dry.

-A very surprising aroma pierced through the container when removing the seal, surprising because many of the other CBD strains I’ve tested are more earthy, woody and herbal.
+It’s a little tough for terpenes to emit anything after being packaged in a plastic container for a year, so there’s that.
+A surprising aroma pierced through the container when removing the seal, surprising because many of the other CBD strains I’ve tested are more earthy, woody, and herbal.
 This strain has a predominantly pine based smell with pleasant sweet crushed grape undertones.
-The smell is reminiscent of the OG Melon strain, it’s very enjoyable.
+It was all quite minimal because, again, packaged for 323 days, that is ridiculous.

-Basically, with 0.3% THC, you get no psychoactive effects whatsoever, so you won’t get the “high” that you would if you smoke a strain that’s high in THC.
+Basically, with 0.4% THC, you get no psychoactive effects whatsoever, so you won’t get the “high” that you would if you smoke a strain that’s high in THC.
 I know what you’re thinking, why use cannabis if I won’t get high?
-Well the high percentage of CBD will provide some other, different effects that you may very well enjoy.
+Well, the high percentage of CBD will provide some other, different effects that you may very well enjoy.
 This Temple strain provides a very calming, relaxed feeling throughout the entire body.
-While I never tried this while being in pain, many consumers that have tried this strain mentioned pain relief after trying this.
+While I never tried this while being in pain, many consumers have mentioned pain relief after trying this.

-The terpenes in this cultivar emit such wonderful aromas and flavors, that I would actually recommend for everybody to try this, especially somebody that’s not interested in getting high at all but is curious about cannabis.
-The feeling that this CBD flower provides is soothing, even a heavy consumer that’s trying to cut down on their THC consumption wouldn’t “crave” a THC-heavy strain.
-I’ve used this after heavy work days or heavy work-outs, and this Temple strain definitely provides some anti-inflammatory and relaxing effects.
+This will not be my go-to CBD strain; Aurora did a pretty bad job with this when it comes to visuals, aroma, or flavors.
+At the end of the day, NOBODY should be selling weed that’s been sitting on the shelves for a year.
+Sure, the feeling that this CBD flower provides is soothing that even a heavy consumer trying to cut down on their THC consumption wouldn’t “crave” a THC-heavy strain after having some of this Temple.
+I’ve used this after heavy workdays or heavy work-outs, and this Temple strain definitely provides some anti-inflammatory and relaxing effects.
 Please leave your reviews below if you’re tried this before!